Lusinhas/nix-config/README.md

+# Nix Config

-NixOS config I made for myself
+Just a NixOS config I made for personal usage.

-uses KDE Plasma as the desktop environment, Home Manager for user packages, Agenix for Git and user passwords, and Disko for partition management

-DO NOT USE, THIS MIGHT BE BROKEN
+# Usage

+- To generate a bootable ISO: `nix build .#iso`
+- To install NixOS with this configuration: boot into the generated ISO and run `sudo install-nixos`.
+Follow what it says to continue.